nfmccrina/tuxedocat/README.md

 	Currently the search is pure brute-force; the next step is to implement alpha-beta pruning and halfway-intelligent move ordering to reduce the search space.

-* Output thinking (pv) information

-	This is surprisingly tricky.
-I implemented this, but the code was very clunky and I wasn't even sure that it was printing out the line the engine was actually looking at so I took it out and I'll revisit this again in the future.

 ## Acknowledgements